Luxury Villas in Côte D`Azur & French Riviera

 See our full range of luxury Côte D`Azur & French Riviera villas

-Save 15% on all new bookings for travel from 29th June - 30th August 2013 and 20% off all other remaining 2013 weeks.
+10% discount for 2014 bookings confirmed by 31st January 2014.
 A smart, well-equipped coastal villa with beachfront access and wonderful sea views taking in the enchanting Porquerolles Island.
 The contemporary French villa is well-equipped and beautifully furnished.

 An imposing stone-built bastide situated in a picturesque area between the pretty hilltop village of Mougins and the old town of Grasse.
 Set in a beautifully maintained garden, dotted with mature olive, cypress and citrus trees, the house enjoys stunning views across the valley and is a stone's throw from the attractions of the Côte d'Azur.